Dahrii-Paul/UriPred/README.md

 **Output File**: Program will save result in CSV format, in case user do not provide output file name, it will be stored in outfile.csv.

-**Threshold**: User should provide threshold between 0 and 1, please note score is proportional to toxic potential of peptide.
+**Threshold**: User should provide threshold between 0 and 1, please note score is proportional to urinary potential of proteins/peptide.

 **Models**: In this program, two models have been incorporated;
   i) Model1 for predicting given input peptide/protein sequence as urinary and non-urinary peptide/proteins using SVM-RBF based on amino-acid composition of the peptide/proteins;